adudu21isme/studioanonymizer/README.md

+# Dont use this yet, it is uncomplete...

 # Used for partially anonymizing roblox studio without usage of client settings

 ## ⚠️This script will log you out of the roblox client